English at Westminster

 KS2 English Lead: Ben King

-Early Reading Lead: Emma Barr
+Early Reading/Phonics Lead: Emma Barr

 Poetry and Spellings: Adam Green